ntua-unit-of-control-and-informatics/Insight-PBK/PFAS_models/PFHxA/jaqpot_deployment/PFHxA_Model_Overview.md

 This document describes a **physiologically-based pharmacokinetic (PBK) model** for PFHxA (perfluorohexanoic acid), a PFAS compound.
 The model predicts how PFHxA moves through the human body over time - how it's absorbed, distributed to different organs, and eliminated through urine and feces.

+**Model Structure**: The PBK model follows the same compartmental structure as **Worley et al. (2017)**, which was originally developed for PFOA and includes active renal reabsorption mechanisms.

 Think of it like a detailed map of PFHxA's journey through the body, with mathematical equations describing the speed and direction of travel at each step.

+---

+## Model Implementation and Deployment

+**Training**: The model parameters were estimated using a **Bayesian framework** with MCMC sampling (see Statistical Model section below).
+This approach provides full uncertainty quantification for all parameters.

+**Deployment**: The Jaqpot deployment provides **deterministic predictions** using the mean posterior estimates from the Bayesian calibration.
+This means:
+- Predictions are made with fixed parameter values (no uncertainty propagation)
+- Fast and efficient for real-time predictions
+- Parameter uncertainty is not reflected in the output
+- Suitable for point predictions and scenario testing

 ---